 6) Spiritual teachings of Earth-centered traditions which celebrate the sacred circle of life and instruct us to live in harmony with the rhythms of nature.

-During our services you will find us singing, possibly talking to one another in a “Café Conversation,” or listening to a sermon by our minister, Reverend Ed Hardy, or a member of our congregation – perhaps a guest speaker.
+During our services you will find us singing, possibly talking to one another in a “Café Conversation,” or listening to a sermon by a guest minister, a member of our congregation – perhaps a guest speaker.

 In our services you will find moments of solitude and quiet, as well as moments of laughter and fun.
 We don’t believe Church has to be somber.
 While there is variety in our services, each service pays attention to what matters in our lives individually and as a community.